arsf/lag/lastools-patched/bin/las2dem_README.txt

   '-gray', or '-false' coloring, or for the '-rgb' raster.
 The particular range of values to be color mapped can be clamped using '-set_min_max 10 100' or can be set '-compute_min_max'.
+  The color ramps can be inverted with '-invert_ramp'.

   If you use filters such as '-last_only' or '-keep_class 2' you may use the '-extra_pass' option to first determine how many